wabbit-corp/repo-template/CLA.md

 ### 1. Definitions

 - **"You"** means the individual or legal entity making the contribution.
-- **"Contribution"** means any work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to {{COMPANY_NAME}} for inclusion in the project.
+- **"Contribution"** means any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to {{COMPANY_NAME}} for inclusion in the Project, such as source code, documentation, or other materials.
+For example, submitting a pull request or patch via email constitutes a Contribution.
 - **"Project"** means the software project primarily licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) and managed by {{COMPANY_NAME}}, with the understanding that {{COMPANY_NAME}} may also offer commercial licensing options.

 ### 2. Grant of Copyright License

 You hereby grant to {{COMPANY_NAME}} and to recipients of software distributed by {{COMPANY_NAME}} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute your Contributions and such derivative works.

 To the extent permissible by applicable law, you agree not to assert any moral rights in your Contributions against {{COMPANY_NAME}} or its licensees.
+Where waiver of moral rights is not permissible under applicable law, you agree to grant to {{COMPANY_NAME}} and its licensees a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to exercise all moral rights in your Contributions to the fullest extent allowed by law.

+### 2.1 Grant of Patent License

+You hereby grant to {{COMPANY_NAME}} and to recipients of software distributed by {{COMPANY_NAME}} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer your Contribution, where such license applies only to those patent claims licensable by you that are necessarily infringed by your Contribution alone or by combination of your Contribution with the Project to which you contributed

 ### 3. Representations and Warranties

 You represent that you are legally entitled to grant the above license.
 If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, or that your employer has waived such rights for your Contributions to {{COMPANY_NAME}}.

 You represent that each of your Contributions is your original creation.
 You represent that your Contribution submissions include complete details of any third-party license or other restriction (including, but not limited to, related patents and trademarks) of which you are personally aware and which are associated with any part of your Contributions.

+You consent to the use of your name, username, and any other identifying information you provide for the purpose of giving attribution for your Contributions.

 ### 4. Third-Party Submissions